-By the time the grant starts, the PI must be based in the UK at the eligible RO at which the grant will be administered (the lead organisation).
+By the time the grant starts, the PI must be employed at an eligible RO at which the grant will be administered (the lead organisation).
+PIs are normally expected to be based in the UK, unless their research means they spend long periods overseas, or they are from $3 \mid P \mid a \mid g \mid e$ eligible international Research Organisations, e.g. CERN, MRC Overseas Units.
 The PI must have a verified joint electronic-submission system (Je-S) account to apply.